eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skill sets for DataOps:
++ To bring visualization and easy-to-use data analysis tools to our users, our research and development teams work on full data processing cycle: from database's query processing, to data science (AI, machine learning, etc.), UI design, and cloud computing.
++ Experience with or exposure to Big Data (Hadoop/YARN, Spark, Nifi, Storm, Cassandra, Solr) is a definite plus.
++ Integrate our data pipeline with available Augmented Analytics models, tools, and applications.
++ Leverage and advance our query processing engine to build a data pipeline that enables the development of features and integration with available Augmented Analytics models, tools, and applications.
++ Preferred (but not essential) experience any Big Data technologies such as languages like R, Hadoop, Machine Learning and Data Lakes
++ skill set:
+	- Python 2.7, 3.7
+	- SQL Server, MySQL, Memcached, Solr, Ansible, Linux
+	- Kafka, RabbitMQ
+	- React, GraphQL
++ skill set:
+	- 5+ years experience developing data frameworks using Python
+	- 5+ years of using SQL for data manipulation in a fast-paced work environment
+	- Experience working with open source technologies like Kafka, Hadoop, Hive, Presto, and Spark, or similar
+	- Experience building and optimizing ‘big data' data pipelines, architectures and data sets
+	- Mastery of data warehousing development and fundamentals
+	- Passion for business-oriented data development
++ skill set:
+	- Experience with NoSQL databases (eg MongoDB, Redis) is an advantage
+	- An advantage: experience with Docker / Rancher or Kubernetes and with Native Mobile Development or NativeScript / ReactNative knowledge
++ skill set:
+	- Strong understanding of core Hadoop concepts including Yarn, MapReduce, Hive, Pig, Sqoop, HDFS
+	- Experience implementing large scale data loading, manipulation, processing and exploration using a range of AWS based technologies such as Spark, Kinesis, Athena, RedShift, Postgres etc
+	- Extensive experience in data profiling, source-target mappings, ETL development, SQL optimisation, testing and implementation
 + Familiar with big data processing tools such as ***Hadoop, Spark, HBase***
 + Working experience with large-scale data platform and pipelines such as Hadoop, Hive, Pig, MapReduce, Spark, Kafka, Flumes, etc.
 + Demonstrated track record working with data warehouse concepts.